ugate/jsdocp/README.md

 # jspub
-Simplified JSDoc and changelog deployment using Travis-CI and GitHub pages
+Simplified JSDoc and CHANGELOG publishing using git, travis-ci and GitHub pages